Make your irrigation system effective with usTriace

 The choice of pipe material

 When choosing an irrigation system, it is better to determine the pipeline material beforehand.
-Metal products are not so popular because of their susceptibility to corrosion and high cost of fittings and valves.
+Metal products are not so popular because of their susceptibility to corrosion and the high cost of fittings and valves.
 Besides, their installation is quite complex, requiring special skills and abilities.

 Polypropylene pipes are a good option too.
 They are cheaper than their HDPE counterparts but are durable enough.
 The elements are connected by soldering joints or fastening couplings.